HarryHelsing/HarryHelsing/README.md

 *👀 I’m interested in...*
 - Rust!
+- Bevy Game engine
 - Linux and Bash.

 *🌱 I’m currently learning...*

 - Rust.
 - Vim.
-- HTML.
-- CSS.
-- Markdown.
+- Bevy

 *💞️ I’m looking to collaborate on...*

-- Anything that I could achieve at my skill level!
-- Especially interested in furthering Rust skills
+- Rust or Bevy based projects

 *📫 How to reach me...*